The Kokoda Trail is rugged and remote - as rugged as any trek on this planet.

 You should also ensure the trekking company you choose has a current Public Liability Insurance policy with a $10 million limit for each claim.
 To trek with a company that does not have a current Public Liability Insurance policy is an act of gross personal negligence.

-Those who fail to do this cross that fine line!
+Those who fail to do this cross that fine line between common-sense and stupidity!

 According to the Travel Advisory in Smart Traveller issued by the Australian Department of Foreign Affairs: